-How can I check which products are eligable for an Extended Warranty?
+How can I check which products are eligible for an Extended Warranty?

-Using the same "W" headed column on your current Alloy Price Lists, note that all products that do not have a "5Y: or "L" code are eligible for an extended warranty (i.e. "1Y", "2Y" and "3Y").
+Using the same "W" headed column on your current Alloy price list, note that all products that do not have a "5Y: or "L" code are eligible for an extended warranty (i.e. "1Y", "2Y" and "3Y").

 How to calculate annual cost of an Extended Warranty

-On your current Alloy Price Lists on the far right column (Headed "ARC") there is a series of codes used to provide a percentage factor for calculating ARC contract costs and EW costs.
+On your current Alloy price list, on the far right column (Headed "ARC"), there is a series of codes used to provide a percentage factor for calculating ARC contract costs and EW costs.
 The values given are "A", "B", or "C".
 These codes show the cost for that product.
 The percentage factors are:

 - A = 10% of ex GST purchase price